quicwg/base-drafts/draft-ietf-quic-http.md

 {{QPACK}} provides additional details.

-### Flow Control Differences
+### Flow-Control Differences

-HTTP/2 specifies a stream flow control mechanism.
+HTTP/2 specifies a stream flow-control mechanism.
 Although all HTTP/2 frames are delivered on streams, only the DATA frame payload is subject to flow control.
 QUIC provides flow control for stream data and all HTTP/3 frame types defined in this document are sent on streams.
 Therefore, all frame headers and payload are